-5. Clues and Man-Tracking
+5. Clues and Man-Tracking\

-- (1) Kinds of sign: being clue-conscious - i.
-Obvious clues, such as piece of clothing with subject's name on it - ii.
-Less-obvious clues, such as piece of clothing that might or might not belong to subject - iii.
-More subtle clues, such as a bootprint that seems like the subject's in an area that has not been traveled by humans in a long time - iv.
-Even more subtle clues, such as man-tracking type "sign" - (2) Step-by-Step Mantracking - Tracking of humans and game done for thousands of years
+- (1) Obvious clues, such as piece of clothing with subject's name on it - (2) Less-obvious clues, such as piece of clothing that might or might not belong to subject - (3) More subtle clues, such as a bootprint that seems like the subject's in an area that has not been traveled by humans in a long time - (4) Even more subtle clues, such as man-tracking type "sign"

-- ii.
-Step-by-step method of mantracking brought to wilderness search and rescue teams by former US Border Patrol Ab Taylor 1n 1980s - iii.
-Technique uses a tracking stick (usually a trekking pole with some "pony-tail" type rubber bands on it) to mark length of footprint and length of stride (usual length between subject's footprints) - iv.
-Technique emphasizes looking for the imprint of a single step, and then and only then using the stride marked on the tracking stick to look for the next "sign" that indicates the subject's next step - v.
-"Sign" may be actual footprint, but usually more subtle, such as bent grass, mud scuffmarks on rocks, "shine" (flattened vegetation or dirt that reflects the sunlight), dead leaves turned over, a rock that has been pushed slightly out of place or vegetation bruised where stepped on - vi.
-"Sign-cutting": moving across an area perpendicular to the subject's expected line of travel, hoping to intersect and then follow the track - vii.
-May also use sign-cutting in a circle or spiral around a point of interest - viii.
-Tracking easiest in morning and evening when slanting light and its shadows bring out footprints - ix.
-Can track at night with a flashlight - (3) Protecting a track - i.
-Most important for clue-conscious searcher: if in rarely-traveled area and find sign, protect it from your and other's feet - ii.
-To further protect track, mark for others: - (4) Marking a track - There are different ways for a mantracking field team to mark the tracks they have found and their progress - ii.
-In desert areas, it's traditional to drag one's tracking stick so as to leave a line in the dirt - iii.
-One tradition is to, when unable to continue tracking, to mark the location of the last definite sign with a Popsicle stick in the dirt and/or a bit of plastic flagging tape with date, time and team designator on it with a laundry marker (e.g., Mini Sharpie) - iv.
-Used to be traditional to make a sketch of a good footprint; now more common to put a dressmaker's measuring tape or a disposable paper medical measuring tape next to the
+- (1) Tracking of humans and game done for thousands of years - (2) Step-by-step method of mantracking brought to wilderness search and rescue teams by former US Border Patrol Ab Taylor in 1980s - (3) Technique uses a tracking stick (usually a trekking pole with some "pony-tail" type rubber bands on it) to mark length of footprint and length of stride (usual length between subject's footprints) - (4) Technique emphasizes looking for the imprint of a single step, and then and only then using the stride marked on the tracking stick to look for the next "sign" that indicates the subject's next step - (5) "Sign" may be actual footprint, but usually more subtle, such as bent grass, mud scuffmarks on rocks, "shine" (flattened vegetation or dirt that reflects the sunlight), dead leaves turned over, a rock that has been pushed slightly out of place or vegetation bruised where stepped on - (6) Tracking easiest in morning and evening when slanting light and its shadows bring out footprints c.
+"Sign-Cutting"

+(7) Can track at night with a flashlight; in many cases, makes it easier to see tracks d.
+Protecting And Marking A Track